Multi-Lattice Sampling of Quantum Field Theories via Neural Operator-based Flows

 \section{Conclusion}

-In this work we explored the idea of using operator-based normalizing flows for sampling from the $\phi^4$ quantum field theory.
-Experiments \ref{sec:exp1} and \ref{sec:exp2} showed that models trained on a collection of lattices do not generalize zero-shot to lattice sizes much larger than those of the training set.
+In this work we explored the idea of using a neural operator-based normalizing flows for sampling from the $\phi^4$ quantum field theory. {The main advantage of this approach is that the operator-based parametrization captures a continuous representation of the task, just like a continuous field theory underlies the lattice field theory.
+This in particular means that a single model can be evaluated at different lattice resolutions, and can be used to approximate the continuum limit. }Experiments \ref{sec:exp1} and \ref{sec:exp2} showed that models trained on a collection of lattices do not generalize zero-shot to lattice sizes much larger than those of the training set.
 They do generalize with a reasonable performance to lattice sizes slightly larger than the ones it has been trained on.
 Making use of this observation, in experiment \ref{sec:exp3} we show that training a model on a sequence of meshes of increasing size leads to faster training compared to training directly on the target lattice size.